Our Team

 Arjuna Heim

-Arjuna is Hawaiʻi Appleseed’s Director of Housing Policy.
-Arjuna is pursuing her master’s in urban planning at the University of Hawaiʻi at Mānoa.
-She has contributed research to to several affordable housing studies, including the ALOHA Homes study, and the Maui County Comprehensive Affordable Housing Plan.
-In her role as a enior policy analyst and researcher, she works to find equitable solutions to ensure all Hawaiʻi residents can access safe, stable housing.
+Arjuna is Hawaiʻi Appleseed’s Director of Research as well as serving as housing policy director.
+Arjuna has a master’s degree in urban planning from the University of Hawaiʻi at Mānoa.
+She has contributed research to several affordable housing studies, including the ALOHA Homes study, and the Maui County Comprehensive Affordable Housing Plan.
+Her research centers on finding equitable solutions to ensure all Hawaiʻi residents can access safe, stable housing.

 Christy MacPherson